diegomevertec/test-javascript-api/README.md

 ## Callback functions

-authorizationATHM.
+`authorizationATHM`.
 This function should return a JSON object with the details of the transaction.

 ```javascript
 {